200percentmicky/chadmusic/docs/setup/creating_app.md

     ![](../assets/app_message_intent.png)

     Understand that ChadMusic wasn't really designed for huge public bots in mind, but nothing is stopping you from using it on large public bots.
-Once your application reaches 100 servers, you won't be able to use this intent and your request for the message intent will most likey be denied.
+Once your application reaches 100 servers, you won't be able to use this intent and your request for the message intent will most likely be denied.